 Online Romance in the Shadow of COVID-19: Dynamics of Committed and Non-Committed Romantic Relationships during Lockdown

-The onset of the COVID-19 pandemic has introduced a lot of social, economic, and personal stressors into the lives of many individuals including couples greatly affecting their physical, mental, economic, and social well-being (Park et al., 2020).
-While the expansive use of technology has brought about significant changes in people’s daily lives, including, psychological and social changes (Sayar & Senkal, 2014) and a shift of focus from in-person communication to online communications (Wiederhold, 2020; Morris, 2020), the pandemic has made it even more vital for people to depend on the internet and technology for everyday functioning and also for social interactions.
-Online practices for engaging in an offline relationship on social media has long been used not only for seeking, developing, and maintaining social connections, and romantic relationships (Cravens & Whiting, 2014; Drouin et al., 2014), but also finding romantic and sexual alternatives for them (Abbasi, 2019).
-While the online dating industry was already enjoying a booming success (Smith & Duggan, 2013) as the world of internet provides its users with various online platforms to satisfy their needs for romantic interaction, however, it became inevitable for people especially couples to turn completely online as a way to be with and support each other during the pandemic.
-A newspaper article on youth’s excessive use of social media due to COVID-19 has reported that youth are using social media to connect and support each other during times of stress and isolation (Hindustan Times, 2020), suggesting the use of the internet as a way of escaping the lockdown blues.
-It is, therefore, logical to assume that individuals especially the youth are actively using the internet and online romance to stay connected to their partners, or seeking a new romantic interaction in this time of COVID-19.
-Online social interactions, initially, have been considered to provide positive effects on subjective well-being, lessening loneliness, stress, anxiety, and depression and boosting self-esteem and self-efficacy (Grieve & Kemp, 2015: Shaw & Gant, 2002; Steinfield et al., 2008), perceived social support, and enhanced feelings of belongingness and affiliations (Kang, 2007; Grieve et al., 2013) while lately, contrasting studies have reported negative consequences and have found online relationship behaviors had a positive association with thwarted psychological well-being, self-blame, loneliness, social anxiety, and readiness to involve in infidelity (Abasi, 2019; Clayton, 2014; Delevi & Weisskirch, 2013; Lee & Stapinski, 2012; Prestage et al., 2015; Roderique, 2018).
-In this study, we argued that online relationships/romance can have positive as well negative consequences depending on the nature of the relationship and context.
-Therefore, the present study explores the role of online romance for committed and non-committed individuals during COVID-19 led lockdown.
+The onset of the COVID-19 pandemic has introduced a lot of social, economic, and personal stressors into the lives of many individuals including couples, thus affecting their physical, mental, economic, and social well-being (Park et al., 2020).
+While the expansive use of technology has brought about significant changes in people’s daily lives, including psychological and social changes (Sayar & Senkal, 2014) and a shift of focus from in-person communication to online communications (Wiederhold, 2020; Morris, 2020), the pandemic has made it even more vital for people to depend on the internet and technology for everyday functioning and also for social interactions.
+Online practices for engaging in offline relationships on social media has long been used not only for seeking, developing, and maintaining social connections, and romantic relationships (Cravens & Whiting, 2014; Drouin et al., 2014), but also finding romantic and sexual alternatives for them (Abbasi, 2019).
+The online dating industry was already enjoying a booming success (Smith & Duggan, 2013) as the world of the internet provided its users with various online platforms to satisfy their needs for romantic interaction.However, it became inevitable for people, especially couples to go completely online as a way to be with and support each other during the pandemic.
+A newspaper article has reported about the youth’s excessive use of social media during the COVID-19 pandemic to connect and support each other during times of stress and isolation (Hindustan Times, 2020).
+Thus, the internet has become a way of escaping the lockdown blues.
+It is, therefore, logical to assume that individuals, especially the youth are actively using the internet and online romance to stay connected to their partners, or seeking a new romantic interaction in this bleak time of COVID-19.
+Online social interactions, initially, have been considered to bring about positive effects on subjective well-being, lessening loneliness, stress, anxiety, depression and boosting self-esteem and self-efficacy (Grieve & Kemp, 2015: Shaw & Gant, 2002; Steinfield et al., 2008), perceived social support, and enhanced feelings of belongingness and affiliations (Kang, 2007; Grieve et al., 2013).
+But lately, contrasting studies have reported negative consequences and have found online relationship behaviors had a positive association with thwarted psychological well-being, self-blame, loneliness, social anxiety, and readiness to involve in infidelity (Abasi, 2019; Clayton, 2014; Delevi & Weisskirch, 2013; Lee & Stapinski, 2012; Prestage et al., 2015; Roderique, 2018).
+In this study, we argued that online relationships/romance can have positive as well as negative consequences depending on the nature of the relationship and context.
+Therefore, the present study explores the role of online romance for committed and non-committed individuals during the COVID-19 led lockdown.

 Online Romance